March 3, 2023

 Gobbles graced our presence in 1997 and came in a few different variations.
 Some Gobbles had a single-layer felt waddle, and others featured a double-layer waddle.
 Gobbles’ tail feathers were connected at different lengths, depending on the version.

 Released in 1997, Claude the Crab has gone by many names.
-Well, at least that’s what the various swing tag “errors” would have you believe.
+At least, that’s what the various swing tag “errors” would have you believe.
 Versions of Claude have been found with the name “Inky”, “Snowball” and even “Weenie”.
 In Canada, versions of Claude have been found where the name is entirely capitalized.

 Do these name variations add any value?
 Not really!
 Because Claude is tie-dyed, most of the value comes from the color mix and condition.

-Arguably the most controversial on this list when it comes to “rare” Beanie Babies.
-The much-maligned Princess the Bear has been alluded to be worth over $500,000.
 She was introduced in 1997 after Princess Diana’s death and came with a much higher price tag than other bears.
 Some of the profits from her sales went to the late princess’ memorial fund.
-Fair warning: they made millions of these; standard ones are not even worth $50.
-Read more about the real value of Princess Diana Beanie Babies.
+Fair warning: they made millions of these, so standard ones are not even worth $50.
+If you happen to have a PVC/Made in Indonesia version in mint condition, Sell2BBNovelties will give you $50 flat.
+Other versions are worth far less, but still fetch a decent price on the platform.

-Peace the Bear debuted in 1997 and was retired in 1999, and is very popular with its gorgeous tie-dyed design.
-There’s a little confusion about an “emblem vs. no emblem” version of this Beanie, where one has the peace sign, and one doesn’t.
+Peace the Bear debuted in 1997, but only spread tranquility and harmony for a few years before being discontinued in 1999.
+Its gorgeous tie-dyed design makes it a fan favorite, but there’s a little confusion about the different versions of Peace.
+There are “emblem” and “no emblem” versions of this Beanie, one of which has the signature peace sign, and the other doesn’t.
 However, the one without the peace sign embroidered is actually another Beanie named Garcia.
-Find out more in our Peace the Bear value guide.

-Not all the rarest and most expensive Beanie Babies are from the 90s – later decades have some valuable ones too!
+Not all the rarest and most expensive Beanie Babies are from the 90s – some are much more recent!

-It’s unknown how many Hong Kong bears were produced, but as of writing Sell2BBNovelties is offering $150 for a mint-condition plush.
+It’s unknown how many Hong Kong bears were produced, but as of writing Sell2BBNovelties is offering $150 for several of the mint-condition plushes, and $250 for the Pink 2017 version.

-Nana the Monkey was only on the market for one year in 1995.
+Nana the Monkey was only on the market for one year in 1995, so she’s pretty difficult to come by.
 Bongo the Monkey replaced Nana, but you may still have a high-value beanie baby if you can find an original Nana.

-While selling this bear won’t make you billions, it’s still worth quite a bit to the right buyer.
-As of writing, some eBay listings are asking for around $2000 for the Billionaire Bear, but Sell2BBNovelties places its value at $600.
+While selling any of these bears won’t make you billions, they’re still worth quite a bit to the right buyer.
+As of writing, some eBay listings are asking for around $2000 for a Billionaire Bear, but Sell2BBNovelties has determined that the most valuable one is Billionaire Bear #2 at $600.

 Due to its rarity, there are a lot of counterfeiters trying to make a quick buck by creating fake versions of Billionaire 2 the Bear.
 This video from Beanie Babies Price Guide does an excellent job of explaining how to identify an authentic Billionaire 2 Beanie Baby.